-How to load a dishwasher is something we’ve all argued about at least once.
-While we all know the basics, there are always debates over what should go where and why.
+How to load a dishwasher properly is something we’ve all argued about at least once.
+While it seems simple enough to do, there are always debates over what should go where and why.
 Is it any wonder when there’s little guidance given in the dishwasher itself, and the variation of racks and baskets you can find in different models?

 Luckily, we’ve pulled together a guide to close this argument once and for all — here’s how to load a dishwasher the right way.